City closes all courts, and non-essential businesses and gov't offices

 City courts also will close Tuesday through March 31.

-“These changes will disrupt life in Philadelphia and we do not make these changes lightly,” Kenney said a news conference in the Mayor’s Reception Room inside City Hall.
+“These changes will disrupt life in Philadelphia and we do not make these changes lightly,” Kenney said a news conference in the Mayor’s Reception Room in City Hall.

 “Be calm but be sensible,” Kenney added.
 “Look out for each other.
 Look out for your elderly neighbors.”

-The new case is a man who had traveled internationally, Philadelphia Health Commissioner Dr. Thomas Farley said.
+The newest case is a man who had traveled internationally, Philadelphia Health Commissioner Dr. Thomas Farley said.

 City officials have identified 104 people who had contacts with confirmed cases of COVID-19, Farley said.
 Those people are being monitored or under self-quarantine, but Farley noted city officials are still in the process of connecting with some of them.